Black hole growth and AGN feedback under clumpy accretion: Method

 \subsection{RAMSES Code}

 For this work we ran cosmological zoom-in simulations using the Adaptive Mesh Refinement (AMR) code RAMSES \citep{Teyssier2002}, which uses particles (acting as collisionless fluid) to model dark matter and stars, while gas is modeled by solving the hydrodynamic equations on a cubic grid of cells which vary in size.
 This code incorporates cooling, star formation, stellar feedback, and black holes.
 Cooling is performed as a sink term in the thermal energy of the gas.
-We allow gas to cool to a minimum temperature floor of $10^4$ K, together with a density-dependent temperature floor requiring the local Jeans length always be resolved to at least 4 grid cells \citep[see, e.g.,][]{Truelove1997}.
+We allow gas to cool to a minimum temperature floor of $T_{\rm{th}}=10^4$ K, together with a density-dependent temperature floor to keep the local Jeans length above 4 cell-sizes, with a polytropic equation of state $T=T_{\rm{th}} (\rho/\rho_{\rm{th}})^{\gamma-1}$ with $\gamma = 2$, thereby preventing artificial fragmentation \citep[see, e.g.,][]{Truelove1997}.
+A uniform UV background (neglecting local sources) heats the gas according to the model of \citet{HaardtMadau1996}, using $z_{\rm{reion}} = 8.5$.

 Star formation is performed in gas cells above the critical density $n_H > 0.1 \: \rm{cm}^{-3}$.
 The star formation rate is $\dot{\rho} = \epsilon_* \rho_{\rm{gas}}/t_{ff}$, where $\rho_{\rm{gas}}$ is the gas density in the cell, $t_{ff} = (3 \pi/32G\rho_{\rm{gas}})^{1/2}$ is the local free-fall time of the gas, and $\epsilon_* = 0.01$ is the star formation efficiency \citep{Kennicutt1998, KrumholzTan2007}.
 New star particles are then formed stochastically according to the star formation rate of the cell \citep{RaseraTeyssier2006}, initially given the position and velocity of the host cell, but uncoupled from the cell.
-Supernova feedback is modeled by depositing $20\%$ of a star particles initial mass into the local cell 10 Myr after formation.
-The energy released is $10^{50} \rm{erg}/M_\odot$, which is deposited thermally onto the gas.
+Supernova feedback is modeled by depositing $10\%$ of a star particles initial mass into the local cell 10 Myr after formation.
+The energy released is $10^{50} \rm{erg}/M_\odot$ per $M_\odot$ of stars which go supernova.
+The energy is deposited thermally onto the gas, and cooling within the cell in which the energy is deposited is delayed by 2 Myr to prevent overcooling of the gas \citep[following approachs taken by, e.g.,][]{Stinson2006, Teyssier2013, GaborBournaud2014}.